jasenio/AggieCourses/README.md

 ## Current Plans

 As it stands, AggieCourses is a quick and convenient informational tool.
-However, I'm currently working on integrating a better schedule builder.
+However, We're currently working on integrating a better schedule builder.
 That way students can search for courses that also work into their schedule.
-I find it annoying when I search for a certain course, only to find out it conflicts with my schedule.
+We find it annoying when we search for a certain course, only to find out it conflicts with my schedule.

 If you're a student at Texas A&M or another university interested in building a similar tool, feel free to use this as a resource.
 The code is all open-source and contributions are welcome.
-For questions or collaborations, you can reach me at jasenio@tamu.edu.
+For questions or collaborations, you can reach us at jasenio@tamu.edu or amirsyedsuhail@tamu.edu.

 Thanks for reading!